tiayyba/CYT180_Lab5/README.md

 - A filename, hash, or registry value associated with known malware
 - An unusual domain or URL contacting a server at odd hours

-**Why IOCs matter**
-Logs often contain thousands or millions of entries.
+**Why IOCs matter:** Logs often contain thousands or millions of entries.
 An IOC gives analysts a starting point:
 ```yml
 “I found this suspicious thing… now show me everything else related to it.”
 ```